briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 connections (ssh, Samba) or your system is exposed on the public internet.
 Though you can manage [`nftables`] manually, I find that using [ufw] works pretty well and is much simpler.
-It generally has acceptable defaults, but you'll still need to add exceptions for any services you wish to expose.
+It generally has acceptable defaults, but you'll need to add exceptions for any services you wish to expose.
 If you can only access your system remotely, be sure to set up the exception for ssh carefully otherwise you may lock yourself out.

 [`nftables`]: https://wiki.archlinux.org/title/nftables